Pittard's Ground

 This was possibly land owned by William Pyttarde, recorded in the 1548 Return of Chantries as the occupant of a tenement at 'Estlambroke, a property of the Chantry of the Holy Cross within St John's parish church.

-At the time of the 1846 Tithe Apportionment, Pittard's Ground was owned by John Tanner Whiteley Pitcher and let to John Brooks Jnr.
+At the time of the 1846 Tithe Apportionment, Pittard's Ground was owned by John Tanner Whiteley Pitcher (Pitcher was the 'natural' son of William Row and lived at East Chelborough, Dorset) and let to John Brook the Younger.
 Pittard's Ground was used as pasture for grazing livestock.
 It measured 5a 1r 19p.

 Pittard's Ground was bounded on the north by Great Hather Mead (Parcel 960), on the west by Louse & Jeanes Field (Parcel 976), on the south by Penny's Orchard (Parcel 975) and Penny's Close (Parcel 972) and on the east by East Field (Parcel 967).